About Us

 Our work is based on an ethos of public service, local understanding and unrivalled expertise in our core areas.
-We are grateful for the consistently excellent feedback on our work.
-The Wild Goose logo not only reflects the great north of England where we are proud to live and work; it’s also an ancient symbol of freedom, exploration and independence, values that lie at the heart of education, especially our core work.
 Our vision is to ensure education broadens horizons, stretches minds and builds bridges.

 - Phone: